AlanLuu/android-calculator/README.md

 # Android Calculator
 This is a basic calculator app for Android.

-It builds the following APKs:
+The source code builds the following APKs:
 - ```app-debug.apk```
 - ```app-release unsigned.apk```